Kolchuzhin/APDL_scripts/miscellaneous/readme.md

-various scripts to automate the simulation
+various scripts for Simulation Automation